microsoft/monaco-editor/website/playground/monaco.d.ts.txt

          * Edit the model without adding the edits to the undo stack.
          * This can have dire consequences on the undo stack!
 See @pushEditOperations for the preferred way.
          * @param operations The edit operations.
-         * @return The inverse edit operations, that, when applied, will bring the model back to the previous state.
+         * @return If desired, the inverse edit operations, that, when applied, will bring the model back to the previous state.
          */
-        applyEdits(operations: IIdentifiedSingleEditOperation[]): IIdentifiedSingleEditOperation[];
+        applyEdits(operations: IIdentifiedSingleEditOperation[]): void;
+        applyEdits(operations: IIdentifiedSingleEditOperation[], computeUndoEdits: false): void;
+        applyEdits(operations: IIdentifiedSingleEditOperation[], computeUndoEdits: true): IValidEditOperation[];
         /**
          * Change the end of line sequence without recording in the undo stack.
          * This can have dire consequences on the undo stack!
 See @pushEOL for the preferred way.